tinymce/tinymce-docs/migration-from-4x.md

 #### Inlite

 The Inlite theme is no longer supported in TinyMCE 5.0.
 The features that the Inlite theme used to provide are now available as a plugin.
-For a workaround, use the following configuration:
+The following is an example of the current Inlite configuration:
 ```
 {
   theme: 'silver',